gardener/cert-management/README.md

       --issuer.dns-owner-id string                         ownerId for creating challenge DNSEntries --issuer.issuer-namespace string                     namespace to lookup issuers on default cluster --issuer.issuers.pool.size int                       Worker pool size for pool issuers of controller issuer (default: 1)
+      --issuer.precheck-nameservers string                 DNS nameservers used for checking DNS propagation, if explicity set empty it is tried to read them from /etc/resolv.conf
       --issuer.renewal-window duration                     certificate is renewed if its validity period is shorter --issuer.secrets.pool.size int                       Worker pool size for pool secrets of controller issuer (default: 1)
       --kubeconfig string                                  default cluster access